Average Gas Bill Cost Per Month: What's The Avg Cost of Gas In My State?

 Utilities are a must-have, but no one enjoys the day a utility bill lands in their mailbox.
 Even if what we’re paying is reasonable, we’d all like to spend a little less on the energy we use.
 After all, utilities aren’t something we can live without.

-However, the cost of utilities varies significantly from state to state, and depends on the lifestyle you lead.
-Let’s examine the analytics, find out which states are cheap for energy bills and which ones are expensive, and why they vary so much.
+However, the cost of utilities varies significantly from state to state and depends on the lifestyle you lead.
+Let’s examine the analytics, find out which states are cheap for energy bills, which are expensive, and why they vary so much.

 How much does a gas bill cost per month on average?

 According to the figures, the average cost of natural gas in the U.S. is a little over $100 per month.
 Gas is used to heat your home, warm your water, and often powers your stove or oven.
 Although $100 is the average monthly cost, the amount you pay can vary depending on the time of year.
 You’ll spend more in the winter when you’re heating your home and less on gas in the summer when your electricity charges are likely to be higher instead.

-How much a home is charged depends on which state they live in, but there are many other factors to consider:
+How much a home is charged depends on which state it's in, but there are many other factors to consider:

-- The age of your home – older houses tend to be less well insulated than newer builds and therefore take more energy to warm up in the winter and cool in the summer.
+- The age of your home – older houses tend to be less insulated than newer builds and therefore take more energy to warm up in the winter and cool in the summer.

 - The size of your home – bigger is always going to be more expensive.